estnltk/estnltk-model-data/ud_syntax/data_augmentation/phrase_omissions/README.md

-# Shortened sentences of EstUD Treebank
+# Shortened sentences from the EstUD Treebank

 ## Data description